OpenDataLiteracy/WSL-AMF/assessment/planning-variables.md

 ### A Sample of Datasets

+A sample of datasets will be used to assess more granular aspects such as aboutness and clarity in description.

 Aiming for 25% or ~125 datasets as a sample.
-I will use a stratified random sample design:  The list of datasets will be divided into three levels based on the number of downloads and ~40 datasets from each level will be randomly selected evaluated based on the variables listed below.
-I will assign the datasets random numbers and then sort each level by that number to randomly select datasets.
+I will use a stratified random sample design:  The list of datasets will be divided into three levels based on the number of downloads and ~40 datasets from each level (distributed across 4 two-year groups) will be randomly selected and evaluated based on the variables listed below.

 Use Kubler et al. (2018) framework?

-Also, should capture datasets from early, middle, and late period for the data portal.
+Or Umbrich et al. (2015)?

 The European Open Data Portal Monitor assesses metadata completeness by these variables:

-> This measure is an average of the missing metadata across a defined set of fields: licence, author, organisation, date released and date updated.
+> licence, author, organisation, date released and date updated

 There is also the open government benchmark proposed by [Veljkovi´c et al. (2014)](https://www.sciencedirect.com/science/article/pii/S0740624X14000434)